ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_overview.md

 You can order three or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-*  **Cascade**: 2-CPU Intel Cascade generation servers (Intel Xeon 4200/5200/6200 series) with your selected CPU model and RAM size.
+*  **Cascade Lake**: 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200 series) with your selected CPU model and RAM size.
 * **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

 If you plan to use vSAN storage, the configuration requires a minimum of four {{site.data.keyword.baremetal_short}}.